Blogs, education, special education, special needs, Teaching

 Masking, Behaviour, and Learning Needs.

-This is a record of the #SENexchange discussion from 2nd February 2022.
+This is a record of the #SENexchange discussion from 2nd February 2022 about children who mask.
 We based the chat on the article: The tip of the iceberg: SEND, masking and multiple needs written by regular discussion contributor Sara Alston.
 I have edited some responses for clarity.

 How can schools engage with parents in the identification of a child’s SEN when the child presents differently at home and at school?